alco/elixir-datefmt/README.md

 ## Status

+This project is open for takeover.
+If you wish to become a maintainer, please contact me.

+---

 As of today (Aug 23, 2013) formatting is implemented, with support for two different formatting syntaxes.
 See moduledocs for `DateFmt.Default` and `DateFmt.Strftime`.
 Parsing is not implemented yet.

 This project depends on the master branch of [elixir-datetime][1], the latter being a general-purpose library that implements all aspects of working with dates and times.
 Both elixir-datefmt and elixir-datetime will be changing in some places in the coming weeks, but the overall API is going to remain as is.